scalar-labs/usage-export-clazar-recipe/README.md

 If you are using different dimensions, update the script accordingly to aggregate and send the correct data.

+Note the `quantity` field in the payload should always be a string of positive integers, as Clazar expects this format.
+So ensure your dimensions and aggregation logic align with this requirement.

 ## Running the Script

 ### Manual Execution